 quick trip, about 90 minutes for a skilled rider.

-View up the Beaver Creek road early in the ride.
+View up the Beaver Creek road early in

-|The Beaver Creek road travels alongside the creek.
+||The Beaver Creek road travels alongside the creek.
 Beaver

 dams are everywhere.
 Early in the morning, expect to see moose and deer.